Drunk Driving Accident Attorney in San Antonio, TX

-While you can file a civil claim against a drunk driver for having caused a motor vehicle accident that injured you or damaged your property, the state can also file criminal charges against that drunk driver solely for impaired operation of a motor vehicle under the influence of alcohol.
-A DUI conviction in San Antonio carries stiff penalties, which vary depending on whether the accused had a prior DUI conviction as well as other circumstances, such as having a child passenger.
+While you can file a civil claim against drunk drivers for having caused a motor vehicle accident that injured you or damaged your property, the state can also file criminal charges against that drunk driver solely for impaired operation of a motor vehicle under the influence of alcohol.
+A DUI conviction in San Antonio carries stiff penalties, which vary depending on whether the accused had a prior DUI accident as well as other circumstances, such as having a child passenger.
 Penalties for DUI include:

 - First conviction: A fine of up to $2,000, up to 180 days in jail with a mandatory minimum of three days, and a one-year driver’s license suspension